simonjd16/machine_learning/Final Project.md

 #### Features Engineered

-I decided to engineer 2 features into the data sets primarily focused around the final aspects of the data.
+I decided to engineer 3 features into the data set, primarily focused around the financial aspects of the data.

 - expenses_to_salary: I decided to look at the ratio between the amount of expenses the employee claimed and their salary.
 I wanted to explore if there may have been anything peculiar going on with the expenses for employees receiving lower salaries
 - stock_value_to_salary: In the same way as the expenses_to_salary ratio, I also decided to explore if there was any significance between the total stock value an employee had versus their salary
+- bonus_proportion: The final feature I engineered was the proportion the bonus made up of the salary.
+I thought that would be interesting to look at any significance around this proportion

 ## 3. What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms?  [relevant rubric item: “pick an algorithm”]